Dulles Town Center: Dining

 The mall features a large food court in the center court upper level featuring numerous fast food restaurants.
-The backside of the mall property also has several pad sites featuring many National chain restaurants.
+The backside of the mall property also has several pad sites featuring many national chain restaurants.
 The front center entrance to the mall features a Cheesecake Factory.

+2023 shooting incident

+On April 2, 2023, Tanner Cook, a social media content creator, was shot in the stomach during a prank for YouTube.
+Cook's channel is called Classified Goons.
+The suspect, Alan Colie, who shot Tanner was arrested and later found not guilty of aggravated malicious wounding.